 Step 7: Leave it to set for 2 hours, and then dig your holes and top up with your remaining wax to prevent and fix any sink holes.
 When the time comes to take it out of the mold, if you’re struggling pop it in the fridge as we discussed in our pillar candle craft above and then slide it out.
 Admire your beautiful multi colored or multi tonal candle!

 You could even do an ombre effect, or make use of lots of colors (rainbow candle, anyone?).
 The only difference for an ombre candle would be that you’re going to want to pour an inch at a time for all of your wax, adding more color as you go so you get distinct layers.
-For lots of layers of different colors, divide your wax by the amount of colors you’re using and work with one layer, no less than an inch tall, at a time.
+For lots of layers of different colors, divide your wax by the number of colors you’re using and work with one layer, no less than an inch tall, at a time.

 Coloring Soy Wax

 Although I mostly discuss using paraffin wax in this post, I wanted to give a quick overview of coloring soy wax, as it’s a bit different than coloring paraffin.